mohsinnaqvi606/mohsinnaqvi606/README.md

 - **Version Control**: Advanced knowledge of Git for effective collaboration and version management.
 - **Agile Development**: Hands-on experience with agile methodologies to ensure timely and efficient project delivery.

----

-With a strong foundation in software engineering principles and a passion for innovation, I am committed to delivering robust mobile solutions that align with both user needs and business objectives.
+With a strong foundation in software engineering principles and a passion for innovation, I am committed to delivering robust mobile solutions that align with user needs and business objectives.